MikeDigitize/JSFundamentals/README.md

 ```

 There's a couple of things to bear in mind when using classes.
-Firstly, classes are not hoisted like functions so an attempt to reference them before their definition will result in an error (TDZ).
+Firstly, classes are not hoisted like functions so an attempt to reference them before their definition will result in an error as the reference is in the previously described Temporal Dead Zone.

 ```javascript
 var foo = new Foo(); // reference error class Foo {}

 ```
-Secondly class declarations execute in their own scope and are not given a local reference.
+Secondly class declarations execute in their own temporary scope and are not given a local reference.
 Consider the example below.

 ```javascript
 class Foo {}